-The unique selling point of Teufel is that their speakers aren't available to buy from general audio-visual shops and internet retailers.
-What Teufel do is they sell their systems direct from their factory.
-By cutting out the middle-man, they aim to provide high-quality speakers at a low cost to the customer.
+The unique selling point of Teufel is that their speakers aren’t available to buy from general audio-visual shops and internet retailers.
+Teufel sells their systems directly from their factory.
+By cutting out the middle man, they aim to provide high-quality speakers at a low cost to the customer.

-Teufel say there were two main aims of the System 5 - to make a multiple-speaker system that didn't take up too much room, but which would also satisfy the demands of movie and hi-fi enthusiasts.
+Teufel says there were two main aims of System 5 – to make a multiple-speaker system that didn’t take up too much room but would also satisfy the demands of movie and hi-fi enthusiasts.

 So how does the Teufel System 5 fare?

 Firstly, let’s take a look at the specifications of this system and find out exactly what comes with the package.

 Teufel System 5 is a standard 5.1 surround sound system.
 Therefore it comes with three speakers for the front, center and right channels, two surround speakers and a subwoofer.

 Let’s take a look in more detail at each of the speakers.